Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 How to Spend Less Money than You Did Last Year

-This is a guide on how to spend less money with links to in-depth resources for further help on each of the strategies I discuss.
+This is a guide on ways to spend less with links to in-depth resources for further help on each of the strategies I discuss.

 I HIGHLY recommend you click and go through each one.